kyleschmolze/FEWD_public/Week 4/02_types_arrays_objects_loops/readme.md

 ## Objects

 Ok, here we go: **THE LAST TYPE**.
-This one is super awesome, I promise. *Objects* are like arrays, except instead of an ordered list of elements, *Objects* are simply key-value pairs:
+This one is super awesome, I promise. *Objects* are like arrays, except instead of an ordered list of elements, *Objects* are more like a dictionary.
+You use a *key* to look up a *value*.
+Sometimes people call these things *key-value pairs*.
+It looks like this:

 	var house = {
 		bedrooms: 4,